 Other ways could be building with food, painting with food, kissing foods, making vehicles with foods (3).

 - Taste – touching with tongue, taking a lick are great ways to build up to putting the food in the mouth.
 You could introduce this in messy play with foods like yoghurt and doing some yoghurt painting with fingers.
 Get them to try licking it off their fingers.
-Also soft fruits like raspberries and other berries whereby the juice easily gets on the hands may encourage them to try licking a little off.
+Also soft fruits like raspberries and other berries whereby the juice easily get on their hands may encourage them to try licking a little off.

 Other ways could be kissing foods, listening to the sounds of chewing or biting a piece off.